G-Research/consuldotnet/README.md

 takes on the burden of keeping that data synchronized with the cluster.
 For example, the agent registers services and checks with the Catalog and performs anti-entropy to recover from outages.

+### AuthMethod

+The AuthMethod endpoints are used to create, update, destroy, and query ACL Auth Methods related to ACL Replication. **These are untested and a place-holder for future changes.**

 ### Catalog